Cecilapp/Links/README.md

 npx tailwindcss -i ./assets/tailwind.css -o ./assets/styles.css
 ```

-### Social links

-Out of the box, only the color of the following social providers are supported:

-Twitter, GitHub, LinkedIn, Instagram and YouTube.

 ## Update

 If you want to update _component themes_ (i.e.: _[fontawesome](https://github.com/Cecilapp/theme-fontawesome#readme)_, _[pwa](https://github.com/Cecilapp/theme-pwa#readme)_ and _[netlity](https://github.com/Cecilapp/theme-netlify#readme)_) you must run the following command: